 - Send the increasingly popular video cards to family and friends – put a smile on each of their faces.

-- Take stock and realise how much you have accomplished in your preparations and that you are not in a competition.
+- Take stock and realise how much you have accomplished in your preparations.